Jay-Iles/Free-from-the-yoke/Families/The Teachers of Ancient Truths.md

 How Do You Defend Your City?
-The old ways speak of tactics and strategies still effective in battle to this day The walls are strong, but it is the stored provisions and a deep well that ensure the survival of the city The strange Artefacts of power held by the rulers are said to be proof against any foe who would threaten the family
+The old ways speak of tactics and strategies still effective in battle to this day The walls are strong, but it is the stored provisions and a deep well that ensure the survival of the city The strange Artefacts of power held by the rulers are said to be proof against any foe who would threaten the house

 What Are Your Greatest Treasures?
 (Choose 2) Birch-bark texts, the earliest records made by any of our people, now imbued with great power